uvarc/rc-learning/content/slides/rivanna-intro/index.md

 ##### Mac and Linux

--Mac OSX and Linux ship with a Terminal app.
+- Mac OSX and Linux ship with a Terminal app.
-    -Mac users should also install [XQuartz](https://www.xquartz.org/).
+    - Mac users should also install [XQuartz](https://www.xquartz.org/).

 - The generic hostname is
 ```bash